Skip to main content

 A container terminal serves as a transportation hub for containerized cargo that is being imported and exported.
 At opening, we anticipate the terminal will accept between 180,000 - 280,000 containers in the first year.
 The number of containers traveling through the terminal will grow over time as the terminal is built.
 We estimate it may take 25 years to reach the terminal's maximum annual capacity, which is 1.2 million containers (2 million TEU) per year.

 You may have heard the term "TEU" before, which means "twenty-foot equivalent unit."
-This refers to 20-foot-long containers that were standard at the start of container shipping.
+This refers to 20-foot-long containers that were standardized at the start of container shipping.
 Today, 40-foot shipping containers are most common.
 One 40-foot container equals roughly two "TEU."
 That means the number of physical containers accepted at the terminal will be less than the number of TEUs accepted.